PROFILE - Grade 11

 Answer:

-1) the supremacy of parliament
+1) the rule of parliament

 2) republican form of government